Coli-co/Trade_data/README.md

 * **rough analysis**

   + Use python packages to crawl data from TAIFEX or WANTGOO page.
-  + Stored the frequently-updated data into database.
+  + Stored the closing data into database.
-  + Connected to database to grab and arrange data.
-  + Used Bokeh to generate different categories of figures.
+  + Used Bokeh to make visualization.

 ### Tools ###